Newton Downs Farm

 Good Energy has an agreement in principle with Yealm Community Energy (YCE), a local community benefit society, giving the community the right to buy the completed solar farm.

 Once in community ownership, the project would generate funding for YCE’s work to tackle fuel poverty and reduce energy bills in the local area as well as delivering a return for local investors.

 If the sale doesn’t go ahead, the project will still provide an annual community fund of at least £10,000 per year, helping to support a wide range of community-led projects.

 Installed capacity: 5MW

 Annual renewable electricity output: 5,500MWh* (projected)

-*Based on an installed capacity of 5MW and PVGIS estimates of solar estimates of solar electricity generation for the postcode location of the site of 1,110kWh per year for a 1kW system (Source: EC Joint Research Centre, Institute for Energy and Transport).
+*Based on an installed capacity of 5MW and estimated solar resource and photovoltaic potential for the site location (Source: EC Joint Research Centre, Institute for Energy and Transport)